hrittikhere/getting-started-with-aks/README.md

 Duration: _80 Minutes_

+## What are we going to do today?

-Step 1: Intro to k8s - 10 mins
+> 1. Intro to k8s - 10 mins

-Step 2: Deploy an AKS using Portal (Manually) - 15 mins
+> 1. Deploy an AKS using Portal (Manually) - 15 mins
+> 1. Introduction to Terraform - 10 mins
+> 1. Deploy an AKS using Terraform - 15 mins
+> 1. Introduction to GitHub Actions - 10 mins
+> 1. Deploy AKS via Terraform using GitHub Actions - 20 mins

+##  Intro to k8s

+> 1. Discussion and Demo

+## Deploy an AKS using Portal (Manually)

+> 1. Discussion and Demo

-Step 3: Introduction to Terraform - 10 mins
+## Introduction to Terraform - 10 mins

+> 1. Discussion and Demo

-Step 4: Deploy an AKS using Terraform - 15 mins
+## Deploy an AKS using Terraform - 15 mins

+> 1. Discussion and Demo

-Step 5: Introduction to GitHub Actions - 10 mins
+## Introduction to GitHub Actions - 10 mins

+> 1. Discussion and Demo

-Step 6: Deploy AKS via Terraform using GitHub Actions - 20 mins
+## Deploy AKS via Terraform using GitHub Actions - 20 mins

+> 1. Discussion and Demo

+## Q&A